Takeaways from the South Carolina primary: Joementum

 For once, self-described moderate and conservative Democrats spoke with something resembling a unified voice.
 This group has consistently been the majority of voters in previous contests, only to dilute their vote by splitting it among candidates.

-But in South Carolina, preliminary results from AP VoteCast found a solid share of moderate and conservative voters — about 4 in 10 — went for Biden.
+But in South Carolina, preliminary results from AP VoteCast found a solid share of moderate and conservative voters — more than half — went for Biden.
 No more than 1 in 10 backed Buttigieg or Klobuchar.

-Still, the survey also hints at the possibility of Sanders, who has dominated among liberals, having a crossover appeal.
-Among moderates and conservatives, about 2 in 10 voted for the self-described socialist.
+Still, the survey also hints at the possibility of Sanders, who has dominated among liberals, having some crossover appeal.
+Among moderates and conservatives, 14% voted for the self-described socialist.